 The National Science Teachers Association recommends that we build on students' innate curiosity about the natural forces of the world, that students should knew, use, and interpret scientific explanations of the natural world and they should generate and evaluate scientific evidence and ask the questions.
 Students should understand the nature and development of scientific knowledge and participate productively in scientific practice and discourse.
 Science learning should include engagement, exploration, explanation, elaboration, and evaluation.
-The science curriculum will prepare students to achieve the Next Generation Sunshine State Standards (NGSSS) for Science.
-All students at BPA will receive 30 minutes daily of science instruction plus an additional 30 minutes of hands-on STEM instruction once a week.
+The science curriculum will prepare students to achieve the Next Generation Sunshine State Standards (NGSSS) for science.
+Grades K-1 will receive 30 minutes two (2) times each week.
+One of these 30 minutes blocks will be used for scientific inquiry (lab).
+Grades 2-5: will receive two (2) instructional blocks of 45 minutes each week and one (1) scientific inquiry block (lab) of 60 minutes each week plus an additional 30 minutes of hands-on STEM instruction once a week.